 This marvel of a plant is Phyllanthus niruri.
 It’s also known as Chanca Piedra, Stone Breaker, and Gale of the Wind.
-Phyllanthus niruri is traditionally used to treat chronic illnesses and ailments like kidney stones.
+Phyllanthus niruri is traditionally used to support treatment for chronic illnesses and ailments like kidney stones.
 It is often used as a liver tonic and in South America it is used to help combat bacterial diseases like syphilis and gonorrhea, as well as Malaria.
-It grows naturally along the Amazon river in Peru.
+It grows naturally in the Amazon rainforest.
 Phyllanthus health benefits are many.
 It has 100+ bioactive compounds, it’s a powerful antioxidant, it’s a nootropic, and it’s the world’s best synergistic adaptogen.

 This geographic tidbit is vital.
 If Phyllanthus niruri is being grown in or sold from China or India, it’s a different plant.
 That means it’s grown in different terroir and offers different (and arguably lesser) health benefits.
 But, importantly, it means that plant from these locations is a different species altogether (Phyllanthus amarus or Phyllanthus urinaria) though many Chinese and Indian suppliers will still call it Phyllanthus niruri.
 (That’s why it’s so important to find a trusted Phyllanthus source.)

 To be fair, many suppliers don’t know that their plants aren’t really Phyllanthus niruri.
 They’ve been told what the plants are, and they may or may not have ever questioned the accuracy of the information they’ve been provided.
 Simply put, not every seller of Phyllanthus niruri makes the best Phyllanthus niruri source.